 The ticket desk is next to the cloakroom and we will buy our tickets to get into the museum.
 Sometimes I will have to wait patiently behind other people, but we will get our turn After we buy our tickets, I can enter the rest of the museum.

 Many people visit the museum and many people work there too.

 If I get lost, a Customer Service Officer can help me.
-They wear black t-shirts and have green straps around their necks.
+They wear black t-shirts and have coloured straps around their necks.

 There are lots of bathrooms in the museum.
 There might be other people in the bathroom too.
 When I am finished using the toilet, I will wash my hands.

 When I want to eat, I can go to sit on black couches, or use chairs and tables near the cafe or go outside to the playground.
 I do not eat in the exhibition galleries.

 When I visit Melbourne Museum I must remember to:

 When I visit the museum I will look at many different things.
 Some areas of the museum I will enjoy more than others and that is okay.